Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Supplementary Materials

 Thus, we arrive at

 Note that the dependence on $\boldsymbol{\Sigma}$ for the GC mark distribution was never utilized.
-This is because in the data-generating process, the locations of GCs can be regarded as being generated first then the GC mark are generated and ``attached" to each GC based on what environment it is from.
-Thus, without conditioning on the GC marks, the membership probability of a GC does not depend on $\boldsymbol{\Sigma}$.
+In the data-generating process, the locations of GCs are generated first and the GC marks are generated second.
+The GC marks are then ``attached" to each GC based on environment.
+Thus, without conditioning on the GC marks $\mathbf{M}$, the membership probability of a GC does not depend on $\boldsymbol{\Sigma}$.